Hardikgehlot1/Project_No_SQL/README.md

 # nosql-challenge
-This i a NoSQL project
+This is a NoSQL project